discord/endanger/README.md

     },
     // And here goes your code for the rule... async run({ files, context }) {
-      // files.edited will give you a list of all files created or modified for (let file of files.edited) {
+      // files.modifiedOrCreated will give you a list of all files created or modified for (let file of files.modifiedOrCreated) {
         // file.created will tell you if the current file was created in this diff if (file.created) {
           // file.contains() will tell you if the file contains a string or regex